thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 - Understanding our audience
 - Identify the fears, misconceptions or hurdles of not sharing
-- Identufy proper processes for sharing information and data
+- Identify proper processes for sharing information and data
 - Review current PIR data available
 - Determine what department data sets to propose to Law for guidance and approval